Garmin Forerunner – Firstbeat Insights

 - Firstbeat Factette: The first Garmin Device with VO2max detection was the Forerunner 620 (2013)

 Usefulness?
 5/10.
-In itself I would take this measure with a pinch of salt until it stabilises after a few weeks.
-Even then it’s pointless to regularly look at BUT perhaps helpful to know when a specific workout indicates your are performing at a higher/PB VO2max level.
-The REAL usefulness of this measures is that a lot of the other Firstbeat stuff is derived from it.
+In itself, I would take this measure with a pinch of salt until it stabilises after a few weeks.
+Even then it’s pointless to regularly look at BUT perhaps helpful to know when a specific workout indicates you are performing at a higher/PB VO2max level.
+The REAL usefulness of these measures is that a lot of the other Firstbeat stuff is derived from it.

 Heat & Altitude Acclimatization – VO2max & TRAINING STATUS adjustments

-You will not normally see temperture acclimation or altitude acclimatisation unless you stray above 22ºC (72ºF) or an altitude of 800 m (2625 ft.) – 4000m.
-The altitude readings are triggered by your 945 but the temperatures are triggered from weather services via your Connect app.
+You will not normally see temperature acclimation or altitude acclimatisation unless you stray above 22ºC (72ºF) or an altitude of 800 m (2625 ft.) – 4000m.
+The altitude readings are triggered by your Garmin but the temperatures are triggered from weather services via your Connect app.

 Usefulness?
-6/10 (tbc): I can see how this feature might be useful to a select number of atheltes who specifically use altitude training.
+6/10: I can see how this feature might be useful to a select number of athletes who specifically use altitude training.
 Perhaps more useful to mere mortals will be heat acclimation for hot summer races??

 The two Training Effect metrics are important and, in my experience, they seem to reflect well the session I’ve just completed.

 The further away from race day you are and the longer your race is to be then the more important achieving a high AEROBIC training effect is.
 Typically you will see the effect from the whole workout at the end of the workout and the screens are shown below will also be stored in your workout history on the watch.